proudindiv/FRBUSinR/README.md

 Unfortunately, EViews is propritary software and hence not readily accessible.
 My thought is to explore the information provided by the Federal Reserve using the open source R-language and other freely available tools for truly reproducible results.

-My project is at [proudindiv/FRBUSinR](https://github.com/proudindiv/FRBUSinR) on [github](https://github.com).
+My project is at [proudindiv/FRBUSinR](https://github.com/proudindiv/FRBUSinR) on [github](https://github.com) with my current results described in the [frbus.pdf](https://docs.google.com/viewer?url=https://raw.githubusercontent.com/proudindiv/FRBUSinR/ReverseEngineer/frbus.pdf) file.
 I hope to produce something that attracts others to participate.

 Gary Young